linode/docs/docs/development/python/use-scrapy-to-extract-data-from-html-tags.md

         response.xpath("//a/@href").extract()

-For more information about Selectors, refer to the [Scrapy Selector documentation](https://doc.scrapy.org/en/latest/topics/selectors.html).
+For more information about Selectors, refer to the [Scrapy selector documentation](https://doc.scrapy.org/en/latest/topics/selectors.html).

 ## Write the Crawling Logic

 The Spider parses the downloaded pages with the `parse(self,response)` method.
-This method returns an *iterable* of new urls that will be added to the downloading queue for futur crawling and parsing.
+This method returns an *iterable* of new URLs that will be added to the downloading queue for future crawling and parsing.

 1. Edit your `linkChecker/spiders/link_checker.py` file to extract all the `<a>` tags and get the `href` link text.
-Return the link url with the `yield` keyword to add it to the download queue:
+Return the link URL with the `yield` keyword to add it to the download queue:

     {{< file-excerpt "linkChecker/spiders/link_checker.py" py >}}
 import scrapy